AbdullahAlMahmud1628/CSE-102-Project-Pacman-/README.md

 # This is my CSE 102 project.
-This project is mainly on structured programming language (C programming).
-I uesd iGraphics for the graphics part here.
+This project is mainly on structured programming language (C programming). iGraphics was used for the graphics part here.